pined1/cs-ms-thesis/09-Chapters/section3_4_worked_example.md

 - If a reviewer asks for a methodological citation on the cosine similarity computation, forward-reference Section 3.3 (Model Architecture), where that measure is formally defined.

 ---
-## Committee Watch

-1. **"Where do the specific numbers come from?"** The probabilities (0.9, 0.8, 0.7, 0.6) are the simulation's parameter values, not empirically derived from this incident.
-Be ready to point to the parameter table in Section 3.7 and the calibration rationale in Section 3.8.
-The knowledge cell increment (0.31 → 0.44) is a plausible illustrative value consistent with the model's update rule; if pressed, clarify that the exact value depends on the exploitation magnitude parameter, which is documented in the experimental design section.

-2. **"Why does Team A skip Stages 2–4?"** It does not — Team A experiences the incident directly and implicitly completes all four stages as the source.
-The worked example focuses on the propagation pipeline for non-source teams because that is where sharing scope makes a difference.
-Clarify that source-team learning is modeled as a deterministic event.

-3. **"Is the 19-event claim correct?"** Under GLOBAL with 20 teams and one source team excluded from the count, the maximum is 19 downstream transfer attempts.
-Not all 19 will succeed — each team's acquisition, assimilation, transformation, and exploitation rolls are independent.
-The 19 figure is the upper bound on pipeline entries, not on successful exploitations.
-Be precise about this distinction.

-4. **"How does the 45% figure connect to this one incident?"** The 45% reduction is a simulation-wide aggregate across all experimental runs, not an extrapolation from this single incident.
-This section uses the one incident to illustrate the mechanism; the aggregate result is established in Chapter 4.
-The closing paragraph makes this connection explicit, but the committee may want you to say it aloud at the defense.